A Brooks bra designer shares her artistic roots, creative process, and advice for anyone looking to get into the industry.

 BR: What was your biggest takeaway from the lab aspect of designing Brooks run bras?

-AJ: We work with University of Portsmouth — they do all of our lab data. through this work, we are able to see the movement that happens in the bra, and visualise what it does.
-That visualisation looks like an infinity sign.
-Of course, when I saw that I got excited because I realised this movement has shape, so I thought ‘what can I design with it?’.
+AJ: We work with University of Portsmouth — they do all of our lab data.
+With that we are able to see the movement that happens in the bra, and visualize what it does.
+That visualization looks like an infinity sign.
+Of course, when I saw that I got excited because I realized this movement has shape, so I thought ‘what can I design with it?’
 In the end, all this amazing science comes through in the design.

 BR: What would you like to say to someone interested in design?